BluePeony/wuffl/README.md

 <code> ruby wuffl_linux_all.rb </code> (for linux) or
 <code> ruby wuffl_win_all.rb </code> (for windows)

-Remark: there are two versions of Wuffl image viewer: <code> wuffl_linux/win_all.rb</code> and <code>wuffl_linux/win_single.rb</code>.
+__Remark__: there are two versions of Wuffl image viewer: <code> wuffl_linux/win_all.rb</code> and <code>wuffl_linux/win_single.rb</code>.
 Both versions are available for Linux as well as vor Windows.
 Both versions have the same functionalities.
 Just the way of execution differs a little bit.

 In <code>*_all.rb</code> version as soon as you selected the first image to show the program buffers all images available in that folder.
 Pro: you can switch to the next images very quickly.
 Con: in case your images are quiet big and/or you have a lot of them it may take some time for the program to load all of them.